technomancy/bussard/Contributing.md

 `os.server` module runs in the isolated thread and delegates to the appropriate OS for whatever is on the other side.
-Each world has an `os.server` thread for accepting connections, and when a new connection is made, a session-specific thread is started.
+Each world has an `os.server` thread for accepting connections, and when a new connection is made, a session-specific thread (running `os.rover.session`, etc) is started.

 Mostly the communication consists of "standard IO"--lines of text sent and received. (`op="stdin"` or `op="stdout"`) However, the protocol is simply